A/B 12 Audio In Switch

 - Select the mode in which you want to control the switch (Single, Multi., Instr.).
 By default, Single is selected. (see below for more details on modes).

 - Each bank (Bank A and Bank B) can be individually turned on or off by clicking on the bank letter.
 When a bank is off, all inputs from this bank are disabled.

 - The control in the middle of the device is the bank toggle.
 It allows to instantly toggle between Bank A and Bank B. For example, by connecting only A1 and B1, you can easily recreate the behavior of the A/B Audio & CV Switch and its convenient one knob switching.

 - In this mode, there can be at most one input switch enabled at a time (note that there can be none if you click on an already enabled input switch).
 Clicking on a disabled input switch will instantly enable it while at the same time disabling whichever switch was already enabled (radio group behavior).

-- New in 1.2.0 You can control the switches using the keyboard.
+- You can control the switches using the keyboard.
 The mapping is the same as the one used in Instr. mode.
 Hitting a key will instantly toggle the appropriate switch (if multiple keys are pressed at the same only one switch will be selected).